This feature is part of The Football Italia Years

 Napoli had temporarily broken the northern monopoly, striking a shuddering blow for football in the Mezzogiorno.
 The message from Naples was clear: “May 1987, the other Italy has been defeated, a new empire is born.”
 Of course, Napoli’s number 10 embodied this dynamic.
 Maradona’s humble background and recalcitrant character immediately resonated with Neapolitans.
 His dishevelled appearance was merely a deceptive guise for his sublime genius – a dichotomy that inspired Italian journalist Gianni Brera to paten the nickname “the divine abortion”.

-In the 1987 Scudetto season, he top scored with 10 goals and was the standout performer in a league that boasted the likes of Michel Platini at Juventus, Marco van Basten at AC Milan, Lothar Matthäus at Inter and Zico at Udinese.
+In the 1987 Scudetto season, he top-scored with ten goals and was the standout performer in a league that boasted the likes of Michel Platini at Juventus, Marco van Basten at AC Milan, Lothar Matthäus at Inter and Zico at Udinese.

 For four triumphant years, his form amid Napoli’s resurgence continued.
 In 1989, the Partenopei took this resurgence to the continent, winning the UEFA Cup and disposing of Juventus, Bayern Munich and Stuttgart along the way.
 A year later they reclaimed the Serie A title, this time defying another northern powerhouse, Arrigo Sacchi’s AC Milan.
 Maradona was again the protagonist, scoring 16 goals.
 Naples danced to his every beat.
 But this was perhaps part of the problem.